josephcrowell/wn-passage-plugin/README.md

 <h2>Available Twig Functions</h2>

--   can('KeyName') - Check a passage key name
+- can('PermissionName') - Check a passage permission name
--   hasPermissionName('KeyName') - Check a passage key name
+- hasPermissionName('PermissionName') - Check a passage permission name
--   hasPermissionNames(['KeyName1','KeyName2','KeyName3']) - Check an array of passage key names
+- hasPermissionNames(['PermissionName1','PermissionName2','PermissionName3']) - Check an array of passage permission names
--   hasPermission(KeyId) (where KeyId is an integer) - Check a passage key id
+- hasPermission(PermissionId) (where PermissionId is an integer) - Check a passage permission id
--   hasPermissions([KeyId1,KeyId2,KeyId3]) - Check an array of passage key ids
+- hasPermissions([PermissionId1,PermissionId2,PermissionId3]) - Check an array of passage permission ids

 - inGroupName('GroupName') - Check a passage group name
 - inGroupNames(['Group Name','Group Name 2','Group Name 3']) - Check an array of passage group names
 - inGroup('GroupCode') - Check a passage group code
 - inGroups(['GroupCode1','GroupCode2','GroupCode3']) - Check an array of passage group codes

 <h3>User Permisions in Your Own Plugins</h3>

     // Passage Service Methods can be accessed in one of two ways:
-    $permission_keys_by_name = PassageService::passagePermission(); // by Alias
+    $permissions_by_name = PassageService::passagePermissions(); // by Alias
     //OR
-    $permission_keys_by_name = app('PassageService')::passagePermission(); // by App Service
+    $permissions_by_name = app('PassageService')::passagePermissions(); // by App Service

-    // Get all permision keys for the user in an array
+    // Get all permissions for the user in an array
-    $permission_keys_by_name = app('PassageService')::passagePermission();
+    $permissions_by_name = PassageService::passagePermissions();

     /**
     * OR